ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 - **Simplifying Access Management:** Before Access Points, if you had a large S3 bucket with data used by multiple applications or teams, you would have to manage a single, often complex, bucket policy.
 Every time you needed to grant or change access for a specific use case, you had to modify this one large policy.
 Access Points let you *decompose that single policy into separate, discrete policies, one for each access point*.
 This makes it much easier to manage and audit permissions.5

 - **Application-Specific Policies:** With Access Points, you can create a *dedicated endpoint with a tailored policy for a specific application*.
-For example, one application might have read-only access to a specific folder in the bucket, while another might have read/write permissions to a different part of the same bucket.
+For example, one application might have read-only access to a particular folder in the bucket.
+At the same time, another might have read/write permissions to a different part of the same bucket.
 You can configure each Access Point with its policy to meet those specific needs.

 - **Network Controls:** Access Points allow you to restrict access to a specific Virtual Private Cloud (VPC).
 This is a powerful security feature that ensures all S3 storage access through that *access point happens from within your private network*, adding an extra layer of security and helping to firewall your data.